SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_HDC100_TSEMP_-_HDO613.md

 ### Creation

-### A DVE using this driver is automatically created by an element using the parent driver.
+### A DVE using this connector is automatically created by an element using the parent connector.

 ## Usage